Janfred/draft-rieckers-radext-rfc6614bis/draft-rieckers-radext-rfc6614bis.md

 RADIUS/TLS implementations SHOULD support using Raw Public Keys {{!RFC7250}} for mutual authentication.[^rpk]{:jf}

-[^discovery]: The discovery may output a SRV record with hostnames.
-Maybe it is a good idea to check against those hostnames in addition to the NAIRealm.
 [^5]: Replace may with should here?
 [^rpk]: TODO: More text here.